nashio/browse-movies-backbone-marionette-es6/README.md

-Navigate through a list of movies using backbone marionette, es6 &amp; brunch fetched from 'The Movie Database'
+Navigate through a list of movies using backbone marionette, es6 &amp; brunch.
+Data fetched from 'The Movie Database' API

 install
     npm install brunch